-In addition to revenue generated from insurance consulting service, we generated revenue from comprehensive trust consulting service.
+As we plan to fulfill our clients' diversified needs in wealth management, we expect that we will generate an increasing proportion of our revenue from providing consulting service in connection with other types of wealth management products, such as trust products.
 See "Item 4.
 Information on Our Group - B. Business Overview - Our Services - Consulting and other Services".
-As we plan to fulfill our clients' diversified needs in wealth management, we expect that we will generate an increasing proportion of our revenue from providing consulting service in connection with other types of wealth management products (such as insurance products and trust products).